sage-code/maj/README.md

 ## Alphabet

-Maj is using 24 symbols from Latin alphabet with modified order and customized pronounciation.
+Maj is using 48 symbols from Latin ISO alphabet with modified order and customized pronounciation.

 ### a, b, c, d, e, f, g, h, e, i, j, k, l, m, n, o, p, r, s, t, u, v, x, z

+Maj is using also uppercase letters in some words.
+Uppercase letters have same pronounciation as lowercase letters.

+### A, B, C, D, E, F, G, H, E, I, J, K, L, M, N, O, P, R, S, T, U, V, X, Z

 * Maj Latin alphabet has a total of 24 letters;
+* Letters W and Q are not used in Maj
 * Maj has deterministic phonetic rules;
 * Maj do not use cedilla nor diaressis or accents;

 Details: [Maj alphabet](alphabet.md)